Shutdown Maintenance (Turnaround Maintenance)

 - Evaluation of individual equipment and readiness assessment, quality assurance and control

-- Evaluation and prioritization of unplanned maintenance work uncovered during execution phase of shutdown maintenance.
+- Evaluation and prioritization of unplanned maintenance work uncovered during the execution phase of shutdown maintenance.
 Integration of such unplanned maintenance work with the master project plan

 - Monitoring the critical path of project activities, pre-requisites and sequels